Valderrama, Antique

-The area is home to the indigenous Iraynun-Bukidnon, speakers of a dialect of the Kiniray-a language, who have crafted the only rice terrace clusters in the Visayas through indigenous knowledge and sheer vernacular capabilities.
-The rice terraces of the Iraynun-Bukidnon are divided into three terraced fields, namely, Lublub rice terraces, Baking rice terraces, and San Agustin rice terraces.
-All of the rice terrace clusters have been researched on by the National Commission for Culture and the Arts and various scholars from the University of the Philippines.
-There have been campaigns to nominate the Iraynun-Bukidnon Rice Terraces, along with the central Panay mountain range, into the UNESCO World Heritage List.
+It is a lively town in the province of Antique, known for its strong culture and natural charm.
+It is home to the Panubason Festival, a celebration of local harvest and traditions.
+The town highlights its clean rivers, mountain views, and active community life, making it a bright spot in the upland area of the province.

 Etymology

 The municipality was named after Spanish captain-general (governor) ad interim Manuel Blanco de Valderrama.

+History

+In 1865, when Caberi-an became a separate town after the work of a Spanish official named Manuel Blanco Valderrama.
+The people showed their gratitude by giving honor to his surname as the new pueblo Valderrama.
+He later rose in rank and served as interim Governor General of the Philippines from 1873 to 1874.

 Geography

 Valderrama is 53 km from the provincial capital, San Jose de Buenavista.

 According to the Philippine Statistics Authority, the municipality has a land area of 273.79 km2 constituting of the 2,729.17 km2 total area of Antique.